Fahad-1515/Copiertelebot/README.md

 📋 My Jobs	View and manage all jobs

 📜 Job History	See completed jobs

+# Do's

+Use 1-2 seconds delay for large jobs (1000+ messages)

+Use private channels for personal archives

+Add bot as admin in destination channels

+Use filters to save space (Media Only for photos/videos)

+Check live progress to monitor jobs
 📊 Statistics	Track total forwarded messages
 ⚙️ Settings	Strip links, mentions, default delay